 Are you content with only using voice communication?
 Go with VoIP without SIP.
 However, if you plan on scaling up your business and want to incorporate all the features that come with unified communications – choose VoIP with SIP.

 The advantages of SIP enhanced VoIP

 If you’re a company that solely relies on voice communication, going to SIP enhanced VoIP will make a world of difference.

 Not only does it unify your company communication, but it also means cost savings and productivity gains.
 VoIP with SIP is a flexible solution and has failover options if something unexpected happens.

 VoIP with SIP opens the door to many useful functionalities and enables your company to scale up.

 We hope you’ve learned a thing or two about these two terms.
-If you need a VoIP solution that is easy to use, cost-effective and reliable – look no further than Flow from Telavox.
+If you need a VoIP solution that is easy to use, cost-effective and reliable – look no further than from Telavox.